I like to share my knowledge on bonsai and am a keen writer on bonsai art!

 I would recommend getting a starter tree no bigger than 30 centimeters for your first one.
 Smaller trees requires very fine work and trained hands to work on, and large trees are very bulky and hard to work on.

-Note: Growing your bonsai from seed is a timely process, and I would not recommend getting into the art this way.
+Note: Growing your bonsai from seed is a time-consuming process, and I would not recommend getting into the art this way.
 Although you can control every stage of growth of your tree, it will take a minimum of five years to reach a stage whereby it can be trained.
 I would grow a bonsai from seed as a side work.

 There are many factors to look at when selecting a tree at a plant or bonsai nursery.
 Firstly, you need to identify trees that are healthy and have a vibrant green leaf color.
 Look at the branch structure of the tree, because it will give you different options of styling your tree later in its development.